jayjaybillings/fire/README.md

 ## Documentation

 Documentation in Fire is generated via Doxygen by running "make doc" during the build.
-This documentation is viewable [online](http://www.jayjaybillings.com/fire).
+The documentation is viewable [online](http://www.jayjaybillings.com/fire).
+The full API documentation is available at [the API reference page](http://www.jayjaybillings.com/fire/api/html/).

 You can run "make doc" from build directory to generate the API documentation.
 Doxygen handles most of the required documentation without developer intervention.
 This means that in some cases there may be classes that seem to